csfrancis/proxytv/README.md

 - `refreshInterval`: The interval at which the provider M3U and EPG files should be refreshed.
 Default is "12h".
 - `ffmpeg`: Whether to use FFMPEG for remuxing streams.
 Default is `true`.
 - `maxStreams`: The maximum number of concurrent streams.
 Default is `1`.
+- `userAgent`: The user agent to use for the HTTP requests.
+Default is the Go HTTP user agent.
 - `filters`: A list of filters to include channels based on regular expressions.

 ## Usage